ArkScript

 276 // @args symbol id, count

-277 // @role Decrement the variable `primary` by `count` and push its value on the stack
+277 // @role Increment the variable `primary` by `count` and store its value in the given symbol id

 279